3 Jul 2014

 External Assistance

-You can’t just feed a strong infusion to an infant with a fever, but you can make a yarrow tea to bathe the wee one in to help them heal.
-A strong infusion is made with about an ounce of dried yarrow to a quart of water, allowed to steep for an hour.
+You can’t just feed a strong infusion to an infant with a fever, but you can make a yarrow tea to bathe the wee one in.
+A strong infusion is made with about an ounce of dried yarrow to a quart of water, and allowed to steep for an hour.
 Pour into the baby bathtub with enough cool water to bring it to a safe temperature, and that should do it.
 Those bedridden with the flu can be aided with a towel soaked with yarrow infusion in much the same way.

 Yarrow and Friends